lesfrost/CWIN17-TensorFlow/README.md

 ===============================================

 Now we can run the CNN classifier on some test images and see if they are cows or not

+Download the test_images.7z zip file and unzip into your working directory.
+This will give you a number of animal images to test out your classifier.

 $ classifier.py fox_1.jpg